rust-lang/rls/contributing.md

 Here is the list of known [issues](https://github.com/rust-lang/rls/issues).
 These are [good issues to start on](https://github.com/rust-lang/rls/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

+A good resource on how RLS works can be found [here](architecture.md).

 We're happy to help however we can.
 The best way to get help is either to leave a comment on an issue in this repo, or to ping us (nrc) in #rust-dev-tools on IRC.